 You can also use this quick hack: Heat a glass or a measuring cup of water in the microwave, pour out the water, and cover the butter with the warm glass.
 The heat and steam from the glass will warm the butter to gently soften it.

 If you just can't wait, microwaving it is possible, but it is usually not a wise choice!
-It only takes a few seconds to turn butter from hard as a rock to melted.
+It only takes a few seconds to turn butter from rock hard to melted.
 So if you must, you can try microwaving it for 8 - 10 seconds, no more, or you'll regret it!

 It's best to use the spoon and sweep method: Use a spoon to fill a measuring cup with flour until you have roughly the required amount, then level it with a knife.

 Tempering chocolate gives it a beautifully smooth, glossy finish and it helps to prevent it from melting on your fingers.
 It also sets it up for making dipped cookies and other treats.

 🔁 Possible variations and flavor additions